hudaenesonmez/Northwind-REST-API-N-Tier-Architecture-/README.md

 - Add controllers and validations for related tables
 - Add filtering and custom query endpoints for UI usage

-For filtering, the preferred approach will be:

-- Using query parameters
-  `/api/products?minPrice=10&maxPrice=100`

-- Or creating specific endpoints when needed
-  `/api/orders/by-customer/{id}`

 ---

 ## Getting Started